 iBT 79-80 = CBT 213 = Paper 550

-The IEP is offered during the Fall (15 weeks, August – December), Spring (15 weeks, January – May) and Summer (4 weeks, July).
+The IEP is offered during the Fall (15 weeks, August – December) and Spring (15 weeks, January – May).

 For full details on program costs, including housing, books, health insurance and other fees, see the Drake IEP Financial Certificate.

-All students in the IEP must have a high school diploma and at least a beginning knowledge of the English language (language proficiency requirements may vary based on a program).
+All students in the IEP must have a high school diploma and at least the minimum required English proficiency exam scores as listed on this page.

 A copy of your passport;